-The Northern Territory Environment Protection Authority (NT EPA) has decided that the Northern Territory component of the NT Link Project requires assessment under the Northern Territory Environmental Assessment Act at the level of EIS.
+The Northern Territory Environment Protection Authority (NT EPA) has decided that the NT component of the NT Link Project requires assessment under the Environmental Assessment Act 1982 (NT) at the level of EIS.

-The NT EPA is assessing the NT component of the project concurrently with, but under a separate process to the Queensland Government assessment of the Queensland component of the NT Link Project.
+The NT EPA is assessing the NT component of the project concurrently with, but under a separate process to, the Queensland Government assessment of the Queensland component of the NT Link Project.

-For more information about the Northern Territory environmental impact assessment process visit, http://www.ntepa.nt.gov.au.
+For more information about the Northern Territory environmental impact assessment process visit: www.ntepa.nt.gov.au